-- [para 20] Section 17 is a mandatory (" must") section of the Act.
+- [para 25] Section 17 is a mandatory (" must") section of the Act.
 If section 17 applies, a public body must refuse to disclose the information.
-There are two criteria under section 17: - (a) the information must be "personal information" of a third party; and - (b) the disclosure of the personal information must be an unreasonable invasion of a third party's personal privacy. - [para 21] The information that remains at issue are records 1, 2, 3, 4, 7, 8, 9, 10, 13, 14 and 15 and the remainder of the information on the credit card statements in records 23-25 which includes the Third Party's name and information relating to the Third Party's personal expenses such as the date of purchase, the vendor name, location, amount of purchase and other transaction identifiers.
-Records 23-25 also contain headings and other template information generally found within credit card statements.
+There are two criteria under section 17: - (a) the information must be "personal information" of a third party; and - (b) the disclosure of the personal information must be an unreasonable invasion of a third party's personal privacy.